 In some network environments or scenarios involving a warm restart of the ACTIVE Standby Control group member, there might be a problem releasing the Virtual MAC Address that should be only associated with the currently ACTIVE Standby Control group member.

 This only applies to the pre-4.0.2 Firmware which uses the Virtual MAC takeover implementation.

 On 4.0.2 Firmware and later, the mac-takeover method is still available as a configuration option, but the default "no mac-takeover" method is recommended, which does not involve using the Virtual MAC Address implementation (also known as the ARP takeover method).

 In 4.0.2 Firmware and later, the user can toggle the Standby Control MAC Takeover option.

 The toggle can be found in the appliance Network Settings and it specifies whether to use virtual MAC address takeover.
 If enabled, a Standby Control takeover is performed by moving the virtual MAC address to the newly active appliance.
 If disabled (default), all Standby Control groups use ARP takeover.

 For certain scenarios when using an environment that utilizes the Virtual MAC Address takeover implementation of Standby Control and the ACTIVE appliance has a warm restart, the user might observe that more than one appliance might display the Virtual MAC Address.

 If this scenario occurs, the recommendation is to consider using the default "no mac-takeover" method available on 4.0.2 Firmware and newer.

-If the Virtual MAC takeover method is needed, then a possible solution may be to implement "MAC Hardening".
+If the Virtual MAC takeover method is needed, then a possible solution might be to implement "MAC Hardening".

 "MAC Hardening" consists of adding the original hardware MAC address into the DataPower configuration so that it overrides any temporarily assigned MAC address during a warm restart or configuration reload.